LindaQian2828/soulofdesignq/README.md

-# soulofdesignq
-Linda'shop site and portfolio
-# Soul of DesignQ
+Soul of DesignQ

+Luxury in Simplicity

+Linda’s Portfolio & Shop

-Welcome to the official repository for **Soul of DesignQ** — a portfolio and shop site by Linda, showcasing minimal, geometric, and bold design work.
+Welcome to Soul of DesignQ — a creative space by Linda, combining a design portfolio with a shop.
+Here you’ll find bold, minimal, and geometric design showcased through fashion sketches, branding, and lifestyle products.

-## 🔹 About the Site
+🔹 About the Site

-This site features:
+This site offers:

-- A unified branding style with bold color psychology and geometric clarity
+A strong, unified visual style with bold colors and clean geometry

-- A minimal interface for curated navigation and visual impact
-- Portfolio showcasing fashion sketches, branding layouts, and modular assets
+A portfolio of fashion sketches, branding layouts, and modular design work

+A shop (current & upcoming) with books, branded bags, T-shirts, hats, and more

+Future designs for KDP and print-on-demand products

+Videos to showcase and promote designs

-- A services page offering portfolio creation and bilingual event materials
+Services for portfolio creation and bilingual event materials

-- A contact page for inquiries and collaboration
+A contact page for questions and collaborations

-## 🔹 Technologies Used
+🔹 Tech

-Built in Adobe Dreamweaver using HTML/CSS.
+Built with Adobe Dreamweaver (HTML/CSS).
-Hosted via GitHub Pages and optionally linked to [soulofdesignq.com](https://soulofdesignq.com).
+Hosted on GitHub Pages, linked to soulofdesignq.com
+.

-## 🔹 Author
+🔹 Author

-**Linda Gates**
+Linda Qian
-Designer & Brand Strategist
+Designer & Founder of Soul of DesignQ
-Based in Brisbane, Australia
+Brisbane, Australia

-Feel free to explore, fork, or contact me for collaboration.
+Explore, shop, or connect for collaboration.